-From the pressures measured and tested with the pressure transducers the velocity was calculated by using the pipe flow energy equation.
+From the pressures measured and tested with the pressure transducer the velocity can be calculated by using the pipe flow energy equation.
 The velocity of the FFUs are given by Terra Universal and each unit outputs about 0.4724 meters per second as seen in Appendix D.